Kraks/diamond-lang/README.md

 ### Experiment with Qualifiers

-Compared to examples used in the paper, the implemented front-end language adds a `topval` form to define top-level bindings.
+The implemented front-end language adds a `topval` form to define top-level bindings.
 It is useful to assist experimenting with the language, but is not intended to be used as a real feature of the language.
 In contrast to ordinary let-binding using the `val` keyword, bindings declared